Sherpa99/hcbt-dev-operators/operatorbundle/BuildOperatorBundle.md

-# Build Operator Bundle Image and Certiry
+# Build Operator Bundle Image and Push to Registry
 Prerequisites
 - Login to partner account and create project
 - Install docker in your local environment